ftCLI/FoundryTools-CLI/README.md

 It contains 13 columns:

     file_name, family_name, is_bold, is_italic, is_oblique, uswidthclass, wdt, width, usweightclass, wgt, weight, slp,
     slope.

+**family_name:** the column is filled reading nameID 16, or nameID 1 if 16 is not present.

+**is_italic:** if OS/2.fsSelection bit 0 and head.macStyle bit 1 are set, the value is 1, otherwise 0.

+**is_bold:** if OS/2.fsSelection bit 5 and head.macStyle bit 0 are set, the value is 1, otherwise 0.

-The 'is_bold' column is present only for completeness, but it's values will be ignored.
-A font will be set as bold only and only if, during the names recalculation, the user will choose to use linked styles (-ls / --linked styles option).
+This column is present only for completeness, but it's value will be ignored.
+A font will be set as bold only and only if, while running the ftcli assistant recalc-names command, the user will choose to use linked styles (-ls / --linked styles) option:

+    ftcli assistant recalc-names "C:\Fonts" -ls 400 700

-The 'wdt' and 'width' columns contain the short and long literals for the width style names (for example: Cn;
+**wdt** and **width**: these columns contain the short and long literals for the width style names (for example: Cn;
 Condensed).

-The 'wgt' and 'weight' columns contain the short and long literals for the weight style names (for example: Lt, Light).
+**wgt** and **weight**: these columns contain the short and long literals for the weight style names (for example: Lt, Light).

-The 'slp' and 'slope' columns contain the short and long literals for the slope style names (for example: It, Italic).
+**slp** and **slope**: these columns contain the short and long literals for the slope style names (for example: It, Italic).

 The user will choose the namerecords where to write long or short literals.
+For example:

+    ftcli assistant recalc-names "C:\Fonts" -swdt 1 -swdt 4 -swdt 6 -swgt 1 -swgt 4 -swgt 6 -sslp 4 -sslp 6

-The 'data.csv' file can be created using the following command:
+The **data.csv** file can be created using the following command:

     ftcli assistant init-csv INPUT_PATH